Ferrari takes Le Mans pole for first time in 50 years - Speedcafe

 Ben Keating gave Corvette Racing the pole in their final GTE race at Le Mans with a 3:52.376 time.

-The teams took advantage of three hours of track time during Free Practice 3 earlier Thursday afternoon to optimize car set-ups prior to the Hyperpole session.
+The teams took advantage of three hours of track time during Free Practice 3 earlier Thursday afternoon to optimise car set-ups prior to the Hyperpole session.

-Thursday night’s hour-long Free Practice 4 was extended fifteen minutes after a red flag came out with 22 minutes remaining in the session.
+Thursday night’s hour-long Free Practice 4 was extended 15 minutes after a red flag came out with 22 minutes remaining in the session.

-Hendrick Motorsports elected to make wholesale changes to the #24 car and only saw the track for thirty minutes in the afternoon practice session.
+Hendrick Motorsports elected to make wholesale changes to the #24 car and only saw the track for 30 minutes in the afternoon practice session.

 Jimmie Johnson, Mike Rockenfeller and Jenson Button took turns pushing the stock car around the track on the night-time session.